lagoproject/DMP/DMP.md

 | Analyzed (S1) | researchers | _TBD_ (hierarchical from S0) |
 | Analyzed (S2) | researchers | _TBD_ (hierarchical from S1) |

-Versioning (the same generation of files) only is allowed if corrections have made done to the generator software.
-It will be declared adding a `_v<number>` to the end of name, where it is the consecutive number of version, beginning by 2.
+Versioning (the same generation of files) only is allowed if corrections have been done by the software used for generating them.
+It will be declared by adding a `_v<number>` at the end of the file´s name, where `<number>` is a consecutive number indicating the version and starting with 2.

 #### **Approach towards search keywords**.

-Searching should be based on any metadata value, but we are aware of the technical limitations in discovery services (i.e. B2FIND) and repositories (i.e OneData).
+Searching should be based on any metadata value, but there are technical limitations of the discovery services (i.e., B2FIND) and repositories (i.e., OneData).
 Therefore, the main search keywords that enable minimal SPARQL queries are the ones related to:
 - the location (virtual or real) of the site: name, magnetic field, atmosphere, observation level and GPS coordinates;
-- the period measured or the flux time simulated.
+- the measured period or the simulated flux time.

 #### **Approach for clear versioning**.

-It should be based on the metadata An approach for clear versioning is being discussed.
+It should be based on the metadata.
+An approach for clear versioning is currently under discussion.

 #### **Standards for metadata creation (in your discipline)**.